 Video is a powerful tool.
 Although there’s a million statistics to prove it, common sense tells us it’s more engaging than text.

 Video allows you to deliver more information to your audience in a shorter amount of time.
 And since the message is reinforced by visuals—whether it’s demonstrating how something works or seeing a person’s body language—it’s more believable.
 The reality is, video is as close as you can get to being there in person.

-But like most things, there isn’t a single video solution that works for every situation and every organization.
+But like most things, there isn’t a single open video solution that works for every situation and every organization.
 You’re probably managing multiple platforms and supporting a number of business leaders.
 You might need one video platform for learning and development, a different one for onboarding, one for town halls, and yet another for digital displays.

 For IT, this can be extremely challenging.
 In this edition of Strategies for Streaming Success, Wainhouse Research analyst Steve Vonder Haar reveals strategies for managing a multi-vendor video environment.

 In the past, using video was a special event.
 As a result, implementing video solutions from a variety of vendors was the easiest way to get video up and running.

 But as streaming solutions get easier to use and video becomes more common in the workplace, it’s hard to find a single solution that fits every use case.
 A multi-vendor approach might be the only way to meet this increasing demand for video.

 According to Wainhouse Research, two-thirds of IT decision makers say they agree with the statement “Our organization prefers implementing best-of-breed video solutions from multiple vendors versus an end-to-end turnkey platform developed by a single vendor.”
 Almost one-quarter of respondents described themselves as “neutral” to the statement or said it is not applicable.
 That leaves only 11% saying they either “disagree” or “strongly disagree” with taking a multi-vendor approach.1